LearnOnDemandSystems/docs/lod/cloud-security/cloud-security-standards.md

     Life Cycle Actions:
         Do not modify user roles or permissions in any way.
-        Azure Only - Do not Remove or modify in any way the "LOD Policy Set".
+        Azure Only - Do not Remove or modify in any way the "Skillable Studio Policy Set".
     Access Control Policies:
         Lab is limited to only the resources that it requires.
         Azure Only - SQL Servers are completely denied.